Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 - Bought from: Werder Bremen (2017)

 The former Arsenal youngster has seen his stock continue to rise since Arsene Wenger saw no room for him at the Emirates.

 His 11 Bundesliga goals for Bremen in the 2016/17 season convinced Bayern Munich that a relatively cheap youthful signing made a lot of sense going forward.
 He joined Hoffenheim on a season-long loan deal before breaking into the Bayern first team, and he hasn’t looked back since.
-In 24 Bundesliga appearances this season, Gnabry has been directly involved in 20 goals, scoring 11 and adding nine assists.
+In 107 Bundesliga appearances since the 2019/20 season began, Gnabry has been directly involved in 64 goals, scoring 44 and adding 20 assists.

 3. Niklas Sule